 - Pets (except for fish) are not permitted.
 Service animals will be permitted in accordance with Ohio University policy.

 - Tampering with or misuse of fire alarm systems and firefighting equipment is prohibited.

-- Financial responsibility associated with residence hall rooms and contents are assigned to the designated resident.
+- Financial responsibility associated with residence hall rooms and associated room changes in which the student changes from one capacity to another is assigned to the designated Resident.

 - University-owned property may not be removed from the assigned room.
 Costs associated with room damage or extra custodial services will be charged to the residents of the room.

 - Lofts must conform to requirements established by Ohio University.
 Home constructed lofts are not permitted.
-Unapproved personal furnishings that do not meet University guidelines are prohibited.
+Unapproved personal furnishings that do not meet Ohio University requirements are prohibited.
 Loft information may be found under the "Furnishings and Amenities" tab.

 - Tapestries or other items may not be suspended from the ceiling.

-- The use or possession of high wattage electrical appliances (i.e., hot plates, ceiling fans, additional refrigerators) is prohibited.
-University approved and provided combination microwave / refrigerator / freezer units are available in each room.
+- The use or possession of high wattage electrical appliances (i.e., hot plates, ceiling fans, additional refrigerators, toasters, popcorn poppers, etc.) is prohibited.
+University approved and provided combination microwave/refrigerator/freezer units are available in each room.
 Tampering with or altering in any way the electrical fixtures and equipment within the residence hall rooms and/or common areas is prohibited.

 - Candles and incense are prohibited.

 - For fire safety, the only torchier-style halogen lamps allowed are those conforming to the most current UL standards.